Angelmmiguel/svgi/README.md

 ### Node Version

 `svgi` requires a `> 6` node version because it uses some features from the new versions of ECMAScript.

+### Binary files

-We are working to provide executable files for the environments that doesn't fit with the current requirements.
-More information at [#8](https://github.com/Angelmmiguel/svgi/issues/8) and [#11](https://github.com/Angelmmiguel/svgi/issues/11).
+We are providing executable files for the environments that do not fit within current requirements.
+Binaries for Linux, macOS, and Windows can be downloaded from [the releases page on GitHub](https://github.com/Angelmmiguel/svgi/releases).

 ## Library